 The purpose of the Rwanda Land Dispute Management Project (LDMP) is to support and strengthen local resolution of land disputes.
 This effort is particularly appropriate right now because the Government of Rwanda (GoR) is piloting a process for formalizing land rights, with the goal of eventually formalizing land rights nation-wide.
-The LDMP is being implemented in two pilot areas with four main activities:

 This report is an outcome of Activity 3 of the LDMP.
 It describes the training of local dispute resolution institutions on conflict resolution methods and relevant land legislation, and includes the curriculum, agenda, and trainee guide.
 This activity was primarily undertaken by the Rwandan NGO, Rwandan Initiative for Sustainable Development (RISD), in cooperation with ARD, Inc.